Total Nonstop Action Wrestling: Acquisition by Anthem and re-brandings (2017–2023)

-Anthem Sports & Entertainment, a company owned by former Canwest CEO Leonard Asper, purchased a majority stake of TNA, re-organizing TNA's parent company.
-Dixie Carter retained a five percent minority stake in the company, but resigned as chairwoman after fourteen years with the company and joined Fight Media Group's advisory board.
+Anthem Sports & Entertainment, a company owned by former Canwest CEO Leonard Asper, purchased a majority stake of TNA, re-organizing TNA's parent company with Aroluxe having 10 percent while Carter retaining a five percent minority stake in the company, but resigned as chairwoman after 14 years with the company, while joining the advisory board of Fight Media Group.
 The promotion's parent company, TNA Entertainment, was changed firstly to Impact Ventures and then to Anthem Wrestling Exhibitions, LLC., with Anthem's Executive Vice President Ed Nordholm becoming President of the new parent company.
-On January 5, Jeff Jarrett was brought back by Anthem to serve as a consultant.
+Shortly after Anthem's acquisition of TNA, it was re-branded to Impact Wrestling.
+On January 5, 2017 Jeff Jarrett was brought back by Anthem to serve as a consultant and later promoted to executive producer and chief creative officer.
 Anthem re-branded the promotion as Impact Wrestling, after its primary television series two months later.
 Wrestlers Drew Galloway, Matt Hardy, Jeff Hardy, Jade, Crazzy Steve, Mike Bennett and Maria Kanellis left the company during this period.

-On April 20, Impact announced a merger with Jarrett's Global Force Wrestling (GFW).
-The company subsequently announced that they were re-branding again and taking the GFW name in June; the re-branding was short-lived as they severed ties with Jarrett that October.
+In April 2017, it was announced on Impact! that the promotion would "merge" with Jarrett's newer Global Force Wrestling (GFW) promotion.
+In the lead-up to the Slammiversary XV PPV, Anthem officially announced its intent to acquire GFW to formalize the merger.
+The company subsequently announced that they were re-branding again and taking the GFW name in June; the re-branding was short-lived as they severed ties with Jarrett that October and the deal for Anthem to acquire GFW was never completed.
 During that time, Anthem launched the Global Wrestling Network, a new streaming service which featured content from to their tape library and other sources.
 Jarrett subsequently filed a lawsuit against Anthem in the District Court of Tennessee for copyright infringement over the GFW rights; the lawsuit was ultimately settled out of court.

 Don Callis and Scott D'Amore became executive vice presidents in January 2018, taking charge of Impact Wrestling's day-to-day operations.
 At the first tapings under their tenure, the company reverted to a traditional four-sided ring, and the show also saw the return of former World Heavyweight Champion Austin Aries, as well the debuts of new wrestlers such as Kiera Hogan, Su Yung, Pentagón Jr., Fénix and Brian Cage.
-The company also announced a partnership with live streaming service Twitch to produce content for their platform, starting with Brace for Impact, which was co-promoted with New Jersey-based promotion WrestlePro.
+The company also announced a partnership with live streaming service Twitch to produce content for their platform, starting with Brace for Impact, which was co-promoted with New Jersey–based promotion WrestlePro.
 Their first live show was Impact vs. Lucha Underground, a co-promoted show with Lucha Underground.Impact! subsequently moved to Pursuit Channel beginning January 11, 2019.
 Two months later, the promotion announced that Ohio Valley Wrestling (OVW) would serve as its developmental territory once again.
 In May, Impact Plus replaced the Global Wrestling Network as the official streaming app for the promotion.
 Impact! began airing on Anthem-owned AXS TV after Bound for Glory in October.